What to Look for in a Group Purchasing Organization

 - Understanding the GPO relationship

-- How the right GPO mirrors your own organization’s culture and values, and;
+- How the right GPO mirrors your own organization’s culture and values

-- Why GPOs should act as an advisor
+- Why GPOs should act as a procurement advisor

 To start, let’s discuss the two types of GPOs to consider depending on your needs.
 First, a vertical GPO serves a niche segment or industry, usually focusing on direct spend specific to markets.
 Vertical GPOs are commonly found in the hospitality, healthcare, dental and veterinary industries.